 But don’t stress just yet, as we are here to help!

-Before discussing what are the best practices to manage accounts payable in the modern day, let’s first make sure that we are on the same page and know exactly what this term means.
+Before discussing the best practices to manage accounts payable in the modern day, let’s ensure we are on the same page and know exactly what this term means.

 Definition of Accounts Payable (AP)

-To keep it simple, accounts payable (AP) is the funds you owe to creditors, meaning your debts.
+To keep it simple, accounts payable (AP) are the funds you owe to creditors, meaning your debts.

 Those debts can come in all shapes and forms, from paying your freelance workforce to ordering a new set of water coolers for the office.

-Here, it is important to mention, accounts payable usually refer to short-term debts, meaning those that are planned to be covered within a year.
+Here, it is essential to mention that accounts payable usually refer to short-term debts, meaning those planned to be covered within a year.

-Long-term debts, on the other hand, are those debts set to be paid over a period of time longer than 12 months, hence, they are not included in the definition of the term accounts payable.
+On the other hand, long-term debts are those set to be paid over a period longer than 12 months.
+Hence, they are not included in the definition of the term accounts payable.

-Now, knowing what accounts payable is, let’s imagine an opposite scenario, where another company owes you funds for the goods or services you have provided.
-Following a similar logic of opposites, those funds would be considered - accounts receivable.
+Now, knowing what accounts payable is, let’s imagine an opposite scenario: another company owes you funds for the goods or services you have provided.
+Following a similar logic of opposites, those funds would be considered – accounts receivable.

 Pretty straightforward, isn’t it?

-With the fundamentals established, we can now better understand how you would optimize the management of the accounts payable.
+With the fundamentals established, we can better understand how you would optimise the accounts payable management.

 Be Quick with It

-To once again emphasize the importance of the well-executed AP process, we have to understand what it means in the practical sense.
+To again emphasise the importance of the well-executed AP process, we have to understand practically what it means.

-At some point, any company will find itself in a position where it needs to in someway rely on outsourced services, such as software, accounting, HR, etc.
+At some point, any company will find itself needing to rely on outsourced services, such as software, accounting, HR, etc.

-In return, set freelancers and service providers are dependent on the prompt and accurate payment of the invoices that they issue, which, as we know now, are considered to be accounts payable.
+In return, set freelancers and service providers depend on the prompt and accurate payment of the invoices they issue, which, as we know now, are considered accounts payable.

-Therefore, it is of crucial importance to have a reliable and efficient system in place to help you manage those payments.
+Therefore, it is crucial to have a reliable and efficient system in place to help you manage those payments.

 Accuracy Above All

-Besides timely execution, well-managed accounts payable is also heavily reliant on the accuracy of the payments in question.
+Besides timely execution, well-managed accounts payable rely heavily on the accuracy of the payments in question.

-This may seem like common sense, however, we can not stress the importance of making sure that all invoices are structured correctly.
+This may seem like common sense; however, we can not stress the importance of correctly structuring all invoices.

-Before processing any invoice, you would have to make sure that it accurately indicates the obtained goods/services with corresponding prices that you have negotiated with the vendor.
+Before processing any invoice, you must ensure that it accurately indicates the obtained goods/services with the corresponding prices you negotiated with the vendor.

 AP Process Flow

-In the practical sense, the accounts payable process can be broken down into three major steps, which include:
+In the practical sense, the accounts payable process can be broken down into three significant steps, which include:

-- Placing the order - meaning completing the purchase of the required goods/services at a negotiated price.
-During this stage, you shall also negotiate any additional terms and conditions for the transaction and delivery of goods/services in question.
+1. Placing the order – meaning completing the purchase of the required goods/services at a negotiated price.
+During this stage, you shall negotiate additional terms and conditions for the transaction and delivery of goods/services.

-- Receiving the invoice - after the successful placement of the order, the supplier shall provide a report that contains a detailed description of the order with earlier negotiated prices, delivery terms, and other conditions, if applicable.
-Those invoices have to be stored securely and assigned to be covered on the negotiated date.
+2. Receiving the invoice – after the successful placement of the order, the supplier shall provide a report that contains a detailed description of the order with earlier negotiated prices, delivery terms, and other conditions, if applicable.
+Those invoices have to be stored securely and assigned to be covered on the arranged date.

-- Processing the invoice - once, the invoice is received, you shall check the validity of the set report, matching it against the reality of the received goods/services.
+3. Processing the invoice – once the invoice is received, you shall check the validity of the set report, matching it against the reality of the received goods/services.
 If everything is correct, the company can move forward with the invoice for payment.

 Even though the process seems simple, accounts payable is one of the areas most susceptible to financial fraud.
-Therefore, to ensure transparency in this area, it is advised to appoint a dedicated specialist or a department to all of the key steps of the aforementioned flow.
+Therefore, to ensure transparency in this area, it is advised to appoint a dedicated specialist or a department to all the critical steps of the flow mentioned above.

-This way, the possibility of fraudulent activity is significantly decreased as it would have to bypass all the departments involved, making it more difficult to mismanage the company’s funds.
+This way, the possibility of fraudulent activity is significantly decreased as it would have to bypass all the departments involved, making it more challenging to mismanage the company’s funds.

-Another crucial factor to consider when dealing with AP process flow is to centralize the payments, as that would allow for easier management of the payouts and a clearer overview of the company’s spending.
+Another crucial factor to consider when dealing with AP process flow is to centralise the payments, as that would allow for easier management of the payouts and a more transparent overview of the company’s spending.

-Breaking down the payments to various accounts is not only counter-productive in relation to the aforementioned flow but once again puts the company at risk of financial fraud.
+Breaking down the payments to various accounts is counter-productive in relation to the flow mentioned above and once again puts the company at risk of financial fraud.

 Track Your Due Payments

-In order to establish an efficient AP process flow, your company also has to have a clear overview of all due payments that are coming up, which could be achieved through dedicated expense management software or through old-school practices of manual bookkeeping.
+To establish an efficient AP process flow, your company also has to have a clear overview of all due payments coming up, which could be achieved through dedicated expense management software or old-school practices of manual bookkeeping.

 Additionally, some of the payments would have to be covered on a monthly basis, such as any subscriptions to software products or delivery of drinking water for the coolers that we mentioned earlier.